openjdk/valhalla-docs/site/design-notes/in-defense-of-erasure.md

 code.)
 This is because as we move down the stack from high-level languages to intermediate representations to native code to hardware, the type abstractions offered by the lower level are almost always simpler and weaker than those at the higher level -- and rightly so.
-(We wouldn't want bake the semantics of virtual dispatch into the X86 instruction set, or mimic the set of Java's primitive types in its registers.)
+(We wouldn't want to bake the semantics of virtual dispatch into the X86 instruction set, or mimic the set of Java's primitive types in its registers.)
 Erasure is the technique of mapping richer types at one level to less rich types at a lower level (ideally, after